alangley345/Iatric-Jaguar-Customs/README.md

 # jaguar-custom-functions
-C# code dropped into try-catch boiler plate
+C# code dropped into try-catch boiler plate for use as custom fucntions on Iatric Systems Jaguar Interface Engine.